supriantositompul/WebApplication_using_Kubernetes_and_DockerwithJavaSpringBoot/readme.md

-# Todo Web Application using Spring Boot and H2 In memory database
+# Web Application using Spring Boot and H2 In memory database

 Runs on default port of Spring Boot - 8080